 In that respect, it seems natural to study weighted trees.
 The tree mentioned in the characterisation of the class of chordal graphs can be chosen to be a clique-tree, where the vertices of the tree are the maximal cliques of the graph.
 Now, if v is a vertex of a weighted tree with weight w(v), one can think of v as a clique of order w(v), thus obtaining an unweighted chordal graph.
 This is what motivates working in the (seemingly harder) setting of weighted trees.
 2.4.
 Main Results.
-We call two weighted graphs isomorphic if there is an isomorphism of the graphs that preserves the vertex weights.
-We consider both the isomorphism of the rooted weighted trees and the isomorphism of the non-rooted weighted trees.
-To distinguish this clearly, we will call the isomorphism of the rooted weighted trees the r-isomorphism and keep the term isomorphism for the isomorphism of the unrooted weighted trees.
-In particular, we say that two rooted weighted trees are isomorphic if there is an isomorphism preserving the weights but not necessarily the roots.
+Two weighted graphs are isomorphic if there is an isomorphism of the graphs that preserves the vertex weights.
+We also consider weighted trees rooted at a vertex: an isomorphism between rooted weighted trees preserves the weights by definition, but may not preserve the roots.
+If it does preserve the roots, then it is an r-isomorphism.
+(In particular, two rooted weighted trees that are r-isomorphic are isomorphic but the converse is not necessarily true.)

-First purpose of this work is to prove that the W-polynomial distinguishes non-isomorphic weighted trees when restricting to collections of weighted trees satisfying some properties made precise later.
+The first purpose of this work is to prove that the W-polynomial distinguishes non-isomorphic weighted trees when restricting to collections of weighted trees satisfying some properties made precise later.
 We call any such collection a good family.
-We consider this result as a first observation towards understanding the Stanley's isomorphism conjecture for the class of the chordal graphs; even though we do not know natural examples of good families of weighted trees which were studied before.
+We consider this result as a first observation towards understanding Stanley's isomorphism conjecture for the class of chordal graphs; even though we do not know natural examples of good families of weighted trees which were studied before.
 We remark that the W-polynomial does not distinguish general weighted trees; a simple example consists of two paths with weight sequences 1, 2, 1, 3, 2 and 1, 3, 2, 1, 2.